jino-kwon/Algorithms_in_Java_and_CPlusPlus/README.md

   9. Solving 8 Puzzle Problem with A* Algorithm in ***Java***

 **Note**:
-I'm aware that some of these implementations are not *asymptotically optimal*.
-However, these were implemented following specific specs provided by the instructor--whose intention was to show us the algorithm steps that help us better understand the concepts, rather than the ones that are more efficient.
+I acknowledge that some of these implementations are not *asymptotically optimal*.
+However, these were implemented while strictly following specific specs/guidelines provided by the instructor--whose intention was perhaps to choose the algorithm steps that help us better understand the concepts, rather than the ones that are more efficient.